klamma/ar-for-eu-book/_chapters/chapters/modeling.md

 5.Add materials to the objects and give them some distinct colours.
    The materials can be set in the inspector on the right on the small tab with the red and black ball icon (not the globe icon).
-   Add a new material slot and change the colour in the field which is labelled *Base Color*.
+   Add a new material slot and change the colour in the field which is labelled "Base Color".
    You can also give an object a glass material to create intricate caustics on the floor.
-   To change the material type to glass, select the dropdown menu which is labelled *Surface* and is currently set to *Principled BSDF*.
+   To change the material type to glass, select the dropdown menu which is labelled "Surface" and is currently set to *Principled BSDF*.
    Then select the *Glass BSDF* option.
 <figure>
     <img src="{{pathToRoot}}/assets/figures/modeling/TextureBakingExercise/RenderedPreview.png" style="align:left; width: 100%; height: 100%; border: 15px solid;